dougbreaux/dougbreaux.github.io/_posts/2021-08-03-controlling-log4j2-at-runtime.md

 ---
 Follow-up to [earlier post]({% post_url 2013-06-05-log4j-log-level %}), adjusted for log4j version 2, this time in XML configuration:

+Default to `INFO` level logging, override with System property `logj4.logLevel` if it exists.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Configuration status="INFO">